all-ride/ride-app-i18n-de/README.md

-# Pallo: I18n (de)
+# Ride: I18n (de)

-German locale for a Pallo application.
+German locale for a Ride application.